Testing your rights-enabled application

-This topic describes the steps you need to complete to build and run your first Active Directory Rights Management Services SDK 2.1 rights-enabled application.
+This topic describes the steps you need to complete to test your Active Directory Rights Management Services SDK 2.1 rights-enabled application.

-- AD RMS development environment setup.
-For more information, see How to set up your development environment.
+- An AD RMS SDK 2.1 development environment setup.
+For more information, see Setting up the pre-production development environment.

-- For an example application, see How to build your application.
+- For an example application, see IPCHelloWorld - an example application.

 Create and build a rights-enabled application.
 See the above Prerequisites section for options.

 You must generate a manifest for your application before running it.
 This process is also known as signing your application.
 You can generate the manifest using either a production certificate chain or the pre-production certificate chain that is installed with the SDK.
 We recommend that you use the pre-production certificate chain during development.
 For more information about keys and certificate chains, see Understanding certificate chains.
-For information about how to sign an application with a production certificate chain, see How to release a rights-enabled application.
+For information about how to sign an application with a production certificate chain, see Switching to the production environment.

 To generate the application manifest using the pre-production certificate chain, perform these steps on your development computer: